Is Ocean Bio-Chem, Inc. (OBCI) a great play right now?

-On Thursday, shares of Ocean Bio-Chem, Inc. (NASDAQ:OBCI) marked $5.19 per share versus a previous $3.77 closing price.
-With having a 37.67% gain, an insight into the fundamental values of Ocean Bio-Chem, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-OBCI showed a rise of 56.80% within its YTD performance, with highs and lows between $2.90 – $5.44 during the period of 52 weeks, compared to the simple moving average of 52.36% in the period of the last 200 days.Ocean Bio-Chem, Inc. (OBCI) Analysis
+On Tuesday, shares of Ocean Bio-Chem, Inc. (NASDAQ:OBCI) marked $4.30 per share versus a previous $4.32 closing price.
+With having a -0.46% loss, an insight into the fundamental values of Ocean Bio-Chem, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+OBCI showed a rise of 29.91% within its YTD performance, with highs and lows between $2.90 – $7.95 during the period of 52 weeks, compared to the simple moving average of 25.26% in the period of the last 200 days.Ocean Bio-Chem, Inc. (OBCI) Analysis

 In order to gain a clear insight on the performance of Ocean Bio-Chem, Inc. (OBCI) as it may occur in the future, there are more than several well-rounded types of analysis and research techniques, while equity is most certainly one of the more important indicators into the company’s growth and performance.
 In this case, you want to make sure that the return on the present equity of 9.60% is enough for you to make a profit out of your investment.
 You may also count in the quick ratio of the company, currently set at 3.80 so you would make sure that the company is able to cover the debts it may have, which can be easily seen in annual reports of the company.

-Set to affect the volatility of a given stock, the average volume can also be a valuable indicator, while OBCI is currently recording an average of 139.76K in volumes.
-The volatility of the stock on monthly basis is set at 11.52%, while the weekly volatility levels are marked at 23.87%with 50.43% of gain in the last seven days.
+Set to affect the volatility of a given stock, the average volume can also be a valuable indicator, while OBCI is currently recording an average of 219.91K in volumes.
+The volatility of the stock on monthly basis is set at 16.65%, while the weekly volatility levels are marked at 45.56%with 16.85% of gain in the last seven days.

 Besides from looking into the fundamentals, you should also note the number of people inside the company owning the shares, as the values should be in line with the expectations of investors.
 In that spirit, the present ownership of stocks inside the company is set at 60.30%, which can provide you with an insight of how involved executives are in owning shares of the company.
 In oppose to the executives’ share, the institutional ownership counts 4.20% of shares, carrying an equal significance as an indicator of value, as the presence of large investors may signal a strong company.